bucketeer-io/bucketeer-docs/docs/open-feature/react-native/index.md

 See our [documentation](https://docs.bucketeer.io/sdk/client-side/javascript#configuring-client) for more SDK configuration.

+> [!IMPORTANT]
+> In the React Native environment, any `idGenerator` or `storageFactory` provided in the configuration will be **ignored**.
+The `BucketeerReactNativeProvider` automatically provides specialized React Native implementations for these during initialization.

 #### Evaluate a feature flag

 The OpenFeature React SDK provides hooks for evaluating feature flags.